 Fellows will interact with Pediatric Epilepsy Center faculty including 11 pediatric epileptologists with expertise in different areas of pediatric epilepsy, a pediatric neurosurgeon, and two pediatric neuropsychologists.
 The center also has two nurse practitioners and a dietitian.
 St. Louis Children’s Hospital, the primary clinical site, is a 390 bed tertiary and quaternary pediatric hospital that is the pediatric teaching hospital for WUSM and has a 41 bed Pediatric Intensive Care Unit and a 125 bed Newborn Intensive Care Unit.
 We received accreditation as a Level IV center by the National Association of Epilepsy Centers.
 We offer advanced imaging including PET and SPECT scans; epilepsy surgery using open procedures and laser ablation; dietary therapy; neurostimulation such as vagus nerve stimulation (VNS) and responsive neurostimulation (RNS); and clinical trials.

-One position is available each year for a 1-year Accreditation Council for graduate Medical Education (ACGME) – accredited Pediatric Epilepsy Fellowship.
-Preference is given to graduates of US pediatric neurology training programs who are board-eligible in pediatric neurology by the American Board of Psychiatry and Neurology and who wish to obtain training that qualifies them to sit for the ABPN exam in Clinical Neurophysiology.
-Highly qualified graduates of pediatric neurology training programs outside the US are encouraged to apply.
-IMGs must be ECFMG certified.
+Graduates of US child neurology training programs who are board-eligible in Neurology with Special Qualification in Child Neurology by the American Board of Psychiatry and Neurology (APBN) and who wish to obtain training that qualifies them to sit for the ABPN subspecialty exam in Epilepsy are eligible to apply.
+Highly qualified graduates of child neurology training programs outside the US are encouraged to apply.
+International medical graduates must be ECFMG certified.

 Washington University School of Medicine